pcorbel/scitizen/README.md

 ![Flash it tutorial](docs/assets/flash-it.gif)

-4️⃣ Insert your micro-SD card into your Raspberry Pi, and power it up.
+4️⃣ Insert your micro-SD card into your Raspberry Pi, and power it up 🔋.
-Depending on your internet connection, it could take up to 30 minutes to fully boot.
+Depending on your internet connection, it could take up to 30 minutes to fully boot ⏳.

 ![Power it up tutorial](docs/assets/power-it-up.gif)

-5️⃣ On a computer on the same network (i.e. Modem / Wi-Fi) than the Raspberry Pi, open in your browser the URL `http://scitizen.local`.
+5️⃣ On a computer 💻 on the same network (i.e. Modem / Wi-Fi) than the Raspberry Pi, open in your browser the URL `http://scitizen.local`.

+5️⃣ bis: You have more than one device to share with the world 🌎?
+No problem 🤗.

+Just go to `http://scitizen-2.local`, `http://scitizen-3.local`, etc... to see the contribution of all your devices.

 ## ✨ Usage